What Is Animal Hoarding

 - Disease – Rabies, ringworm, hookworm, salmonella, influenza, and cat scratch fever are primary examples of zoonotic diseases, or diseases that can spread from animals to humans.
 Toxoplasmosis, a parasite that inhabits the feces of cats and rodents is capable of causing a myriad of mental illnesses, as well as severe birth defects if exposed to a pregnant woman.

 This doesn’t include the fact that smells and unsanitary conditions in the home can lead to damage to the structure, fire hazards, and possible eviction as well.

 What To Do About Animal Hoarding

 Animal hoarding is a compulsive condition, and even if the animals are removed the hoarder may quickly begin acquiring more leading to the same problem.
-Because animal hoarders are normally very defensive about their pets, it is not recommended that friends and family intervene without the assistance of licensed mental health therapist.
+Because animal hoarders are normally very defensive about their pets, it is not recommended that friends and family intervene without the assistance of a licensed mental health therapist.